jmarcosdias/awesome/README.md

 With different display resolutions, the test was successful in the following browsers:

-* Google Chrome Version 94.0.4606.71
+* Google Chrome Version 94.0.4606.71.
-* Microsoft Edge Version 94.0.992.38
+* Microsoft Edge Version 94.0.992.38.
-* Firefox Version 93.0
+* Firefox Version 93.0.

 Test Result:
-* Success in Google Chrome, Microsoft Edge and Firefox
+* Success in Google Chrome, Microsoft Edge and Firefox.
-* In the Internet Explorer, the website does not look good
+* In the Internet Explorer, the website does not look good.

 ### Am I Responsive Website